Lipen/discrete-math-course/typst/hw3.typ

   + $f_4 = A overline(B) D + overline(A) thin overline(C) D + overline(B) C overline(D) + A overline(C) D$
 ]

-For each function:
+#block(sticky: true)[*Part (a): Karnaugh Maps*]

-- Draw the K-map.
+For each function, draw and fill the K-map.

+#block(sticky: true)[*Part (b): Prime Implicants*]

-- Find all prime implicants (Blake Canonical Form).
++ Find _all_ prime implicants for each function (Blake Canonical Form).
++ For each prime implicant, show the corresponding group on your K-map.
++ Identify which prime implicants are _essential_ (must be included in any minimal cover).

+#block(sticky: true)[*Part (c): Minimal DNF and CNF*]

-- Find the minimal DNF and minimal CNF.
++ Derive the minimal DNF using the prime implicants from Part (b).
++ Derive the minimal CNF using either dual K-map analysis or algebraic methods.
++ For each function, state whether the DNF or CNF is more compact (fewer literals).

+#block(sticky: true)[*Part (d): Algebraic Normal Form*]

-- Construct the ANF using the K-map method, tabular method, or Pascal's triangle method. \
+Construct the ANF for each function using one of these methods:
+- _K-map method_: Group minterms and use XOR relationships
+- _Tabular method_: Build Pascal's triangle-like structure
+- _Shannon decomposition_: Recursively decompose by variables

+*Requirement:*
-  Use each ANF construction method at least once.
+Use each method at least once across all four functions.
+Clearly state which method you're using for each function.

 #note[
-  WolframAlpha reverses the bit order for "$n$-th Boolean function of $k$ variables". \
+  WolframAlpha reverses bit order for Boolean function indexing! \
-  For $bfunc(2, 10) = (1010)$, query "5th Boolean function of 2 vars" since $op("rev")(1010_2) = 0101_2 = 5$.
+  For $bfunc(2, 10) = (1010)_2$, query "5th Boolean function of 2 vars" since $op("rev")(1010_2) = 0101_2 = 5$.
 ]

+// #block(sticky: true)[*Part (e): Analysis and Comparison*]
+//
+// + Which function has the highest algebraic degree (in ANF)?
+// + Which representation (DNF, CNF, or ANF) is most compact for each function?
+// + Identify any special properties: Is any function linear, affine, symmetric, or self-dual?

+#pagebreak()

 == Problem 4: CNF Conversion

+// Conjunctive Normal Form (CNF) is the standard input format for SAT solvers --- the workhorses of modern verification, AI planning, and constraint solving.
-Converting Boolean formulae to CNF is fundamental for SAT solving and automated reasoning.
+// Converting arbitrary Boolean formulae to CNF has direct applications in automated reasoning, formal verification, and optimization.

+This problem explores both direct CNF conversion and the Tseitin transformation, a powerful technique that trades formula size for satisfiability equivalence.

 #block(sticky: true)[*Part (a): Basic Conversions*]

-Convert each formula to CNF:
+Convert each formula to CNF using truth tables, distribution laws, or equivalence transformations:

-#tasklist("prob3a", cols: 3)[
+#tasklist("prob4a", cols: 3)[
   + $X iff (A and B)$

   + $Z iff or.big_i C_i$